derekargueta/Projects/README.md

 Classes
 ---------

-**Product Inventory Project** - Create an application which manages an inventory of products.
+**1) Product Inventory Project** - Create an application which manages an inventory of products.
 Create a product class which has a price, id, and quantity on hand.
 Then create an *inventory* class which keeps track of various products and can sum up the inventory value.
   - [ ] Go
   - [ ] Java
   - [ ] Rust